DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_mac_find_ip.md

 'Angry IP Scanner' will open.

-### Step 5.4 - Discover the IP address of the Raspberry Pi: Scan your local network
+### Step 5.4 - Discover the IP address of the Raspberry Pi

 Close the 'Getting Started' dialog in 'Angry IP Scanner' if it is visible.